Geeksongs/Geeksongs.github.io/content/authors/admin/_index.md

 ## About Me

-Python Song is a master's student at Columbia University with research interests in reinforcement learning, large language models, and robotics.
-He previously interned at JD.com as a machine learning algorithm engineer and is the author of *Learning Android Development from Scratch*.
-Additionally, he led the establishment of a tech startup, gaining extensive hands-on experience.
-His ultimate goal is to advance toward Artificial General Intelligence (AGI), driving innovation in intelligent systems.
+Python Song is a Master's student at **Columbia University** with research interests in Reinforcement Learning, Large Language Models, and Robotics.
+He previously interned at JD.com as a Machine Learning Algorithm Engineer and is the author of **Learning Android Development from Scratch**.
+Additionally, he led the establishment of a tech startup.
+His ultimate goal is to advance toward Artificial General Intelligence (AGI), driving innovation in intelligent robotics.